 New London, Minnesota, crash involving semi leaves at least one dead

-Dec.
-27—NEW LONDON, Minn. — Law enforcement responded on Wednesday morning to a fatal two-vehicle crash that temporarily shut down traffic on U.S. Highway 71 west of New London.
+— Law enforcement responded Wednesday morning to a fatal two-vehicle crash that temporarily shut down traffic on U.S. Highway 71 west of New London.

 Minnesota State Patrol